-- Boys with this disease are diagnosed earlier, usually between 3 and 5 years of age.
+Boys typically show symptoms between 2 and 5 years of age.

-- They lose muscle function more quickly, many boys are in wheelchairs by 10-12.
+Muscle function deteriorates faster and many boys are in wheelchairs by 10-12.

-There is no cure for DMD, but there is HOPE.
-Research is promising – very promising.
-Strategies range from helping the cells produce a partial dystrophin protein by skipping exons, to encouraging the cell to produce, or upregulate, utrophin, a protein similar in function to dystrophin.
-Cells produce utrophin in utero but stop producing it at birth, so researchers are trying to figure out ways to turn it back on.
+New promising strategies range from helping the cells produce a partial dystrophin protein by skipping exons, to encouraging the cell to produce, or upregulate, utrophin, a protein similar in function to dystrophin.
+Cells produce utrophin in utero but stop producing it at birth.
+Researchers are trying to figure out ways to turn it back on.

 Researchers also continue to explore the use of stem cell therapies, but those are still a ways off before they are clinically viable.

 Researchers are also exploring the benefits of nutraceuticals, or nutritional supplements such as CoQ10, creatine, argenine and glutamine, that may help preserve muscle strength and muscle fibers.